 You can also edit the subject when using a list view with in-cell editing enabled.

-For information specific to Outlook 2010, please see Editing the Subject line in Outlook 2010.
+For information specific to Outlook 2010 and Outlook 2013, please see Editing the Subject line in Outlook.

 In an Open Message

 You can change the subject line of an open message.
-The subject appears grayed, which usually means you can’t make changes, but you can still click in the subject area and start typing.
+The subject field doesn’t look editable, and appears grayed in older versions of Outlook which usually means you can’t make changes, but you can still click in the subject area and start typing.

 In an Outlook View